 A recent study conducted by the University of Guelph showed that people in an open relationship are just as happy as couples in conventional relationships.
 Individuals practicing open relationships displayed a good level of self-esteem, satisfaction rate, and overall well-being.

-While sexual freedom might seem an attractive and exciting concept, there are certain aspects that need to be addressed prior to entering an open relationship, such as safe sex practices, honesty, jealousy, and emotional extent.
+While sexual freedom might seem an attractive and exciting concept, certain aspects need to be addressed before entering an open relationship, such as safe sex practices, honesty, jealousy, and emotional extent.
 Respecting the previously outlined rules is not always the case in open relationships, and this, according to experts, can lead to the degradation of the relationship.

 What it’s like to be in an open relationship?